Excelian/Angular-Material-ECMA6-Dashboard/README.md

 ES6 + AngularJS
 ===============

-This is a sample Angular 1.3 application that is structured using ES6 modules.
+This is a sample Angular 1.3 Material Design Dashboard application that is structured using ES6 modules.

 ## Prerequisites: